person with prosthetic leg tying shoes

 Your VA disability rating

 VA disability ratings are expressed as percentages, from 10% to 100%.
-The criteria for these ratings is found in the Code of Federal Regulations (Title 38, Chapter I, Part 4: Schedule For Rating Disabilities).
+The criteria for these ratings are found in the Code of Federal Regulations (Title 38, Chapter I, Part 4: Schedule For Rating Disabilities).
 The VA’s assessment of your condition may differ from how another organization rates your disability.

 If you have more than one service-connected disability, the VA will calculate a combined rating.
 Your combined rating will not exceed 100%, as you cannot be considered more than 100% able-bodied.